-SWIS only accepts applications from foreign passport holders or residents from Hong Kong, Macau and Taiwan.
-To apply for a place at SWIS, the applicant and at least one parent of the applicant should be foreign passport holder or a permanent resident from Hong Kong, Macau or Taiwan.
+In compliance with Chinese government regulations, SWIS only accepts applications from foreign passport /foreign permanent residents holders or residents from Hong Kong, Macau and Taiwan.
+To apply for a place at SWIS, the applicant and at least one parent of the applicant must be foreign passport / foreign permanent resident holder or resident from Hong Kong, Macau and Taiwan.

 The cut-off date for entry into each Grade level is 1st of September.
 This means that candidates for entry to a year level must have reached the specified age on or before 1st September.

 - Complete and submit online application form (upload required document on Open Apply).

 - Once the application has been received parents will receive an automatic reply email from the Open Apply system.

 - Vacancy within the grade level will be reviewed（parents will be notified via email and phone calls when there is a seat available）.